qneyrat/go-grpc-endpoints/readme.md

 # go-grpc-endpoints

-Helpfull protoc plugin to use composition on gRPC server.
+Protoc plugin to use composition on gRPC server.

 ## Installing and using